Myhael76/sag-az-pipeline-msr-1011-adapter-set-1-container-builder/README.md

 - the following "secure files":

-    1. `sa.share.secrets.sh` - Connection credentials towards the input file share containing the binaries and the product and fix images files
+    1. `sa.share.secrets.sh` - Connection credentials towards the input file share containing the binaries and the product and fix images files.
+See the [image builder pipeline exaple project](https://github.com/Myhael76/sag-az-pipelines-installation-images-builder) for details
     2. `sp.credentials.sh` - Connection credentials to connect to the container registry where the images will be pushed
     3. `msr-license.xml` - Valid MSR license

 - a custom agent pool named `ImagesBuilderPool`

 See `support` folder for examples.